Bedok North MRT station: History

 Exit A of Bedok North MRT station.

 The station was first announced as Bedok Town Park station on 20 August 2010 when the 16 stations of the 21 km Downtown Line Stage 3 (DTL3) from the River Valley (now Fort Canning) to Expo stations were unveiled.
 The line was expected to be completed in 2017.
 Contract 928 for the construction and completion of Bedok Town Park station and associated tunnels was awarded to Sato Kogyo (S) Pte Ltd at a sum of in February 2011.
 Construction of the station and the tunnels commenced in the second quarter that year and was targeted to be completed in 2017.

 On 31 May 2017, the Land Transport Authority (LTA) announced that the station, together with the rest of DTL3, will be opened on 21 October that year.
 Passengers were offered a preview of the station along with the other Downtown Line 3 (DTL 3) stations at the DTL 3 Open House on 15 October.

 Station details

 Bedok North MRT station serves the Downtown Line and is located between Bedok Reservoir and Kaki Bukit stations.
 The station code is DT29.
 The station is located along Bedok North Road.
 The station has 3 entrances serving surrounding HDB estates, Damai Primary School and a future integrated hospital.
 Bedok North Station is also a Civil Defence (CD) shelter.

-Like other MRT stations in Singapore, the station is wheelchair accessible has lifts at every entrances and from the concourse to the platform.
+Like other MRT stations in Singapore, the station is wheelchair accessible and has lifts at every entrance and from the concourse to the platform.
 Tactile flooring is also installed around the station to guide visually-handicapped.